 Desire was one of Dylan’s highest selling albums, and it’s a confident and colourful effort.
 It’s also the end of an era – I’m not sure that Dylan’s made such an accomplished album since.

-> This compilation was released only in Asia and Australasia, and it’s now out of print, but it was my first Dylan album.
-In hindsight, after Desire was a perfect time to release a career spanning retrospective.
-Spanning 36 tracks and including rarities like ‘Rita Mae’ and ‘George Jackson’ and non album singles like ‘Positively Fourth Street’ and ‘Can You Please Crawl Out Your Window?’, it was one of the first box sets.
+This compilation was released only in Asia and Australasia and it’s now out of print, but it was my first Dylan album.
+In hindsight, after Desire was a perfect time to release a career spanning retrospective – it marked the end of Dylan’s prime phase.
+Spanning 36 tracks and including rarities like ‘Rita Mae’ and ‘George Jackson’ and non-album singles like ‘Positively Fourth Street’ and ‘Can You Please Crawl Out Your Window?’, Masterpieces was one of the first box sets.

-> Despite all these quibbles, it’s essentially one great song after another – it’s worth seeking out the non album tracks, but Dylan’s catalogue is so vast and rich, even this three CD set isn’t a sufficient one stop shopping solution.
+Despite all these quibbles, Masterpieces is essentially one great song after another.
+It’s worth seeking out the non-album tracks, but Dylan’s catalogue is so vast and rich that even this three-CD set isn’t a sufficient one stop shopping solution.

-> 1978, not rated
+1978, not rated

 I’ve never heard this – it’s regarded as one of Dylan’s lesser albums from the 1970s.